Victor H. Perez-Luna

 B.S. from Universidad de Guadalajara, Mexico (Chemical Engineering,1987)

-Professor Pérez-Luna’s research interests are in the areas of surface chemistry, biosensors, biomaterials, hydrogels for biomedical applications, and nanotechnology.
+Victor Pérez-Luna’s research interests are in the areas of surface chemistry, biosensors, biomaterials, hydrogels for biomedical applications, and nanotechnology.
 His current projects include:

-In collaboration with Professors Joseph Stetter and William Buttner from the Department of Chemistry, we are developing a multianalyte biosensor based on an array of 256x360 i mp edance sensors (more than 90,000 detectors in an area smaller than 2 cm 2).
+We are developing a multianalyte biosensor based on an array of 256x360 i mp edance sensors (more than 90,000 detectors in an area smaller than 2 cm 2).
 This array (IIT ChemArray) provides images where each pixel represents individual i mp edance measurements in the vicinity of a thin glass layer that separates the electrodes from the sa mp le being measured.
 By attaching antibodies to this glass surface, we can make this sensor specific for particular biological agents (proteins, viruses and bacteria) without the need of expensive and bulky instruments.
 By combining microfluidics technology, photolithography, surface chemistry, and multivariate analysis of data; this will be developed into a highly portable detector of biological agents.
 This system will be capable of detecting biological agents ranging from a few nanometers to a few microns.
 The applications of this device can enco mp ass biomedical assays, food safety, environmental monitoring, and homeland security among others.

 Hydrogels for Biomedical Applications